Inexpensive Advertising Strategies to Help Your Nonprofit

 Can you speak at a school or business about the work that you do and how important it is?
 If so, get someone to film it and put it online.

-You could apply to talk at a local TEDx event.
-TedX has many around the country, but you need to have a good story to tell.
+You could apply to talk at a local TEDx event; there are many around the country, but you need to have a good story to tell.

 You could also host a fundraiser with a unique angle that will appeal to local TV stations and other media outlets.